More cities adding mental health experts to 911 calls

 In the nation’s capital, an initiative launched in June diverts the same types of 911 calls as CAHOOTS.

-For those redirected 911 calls, District dispatchers typically send out a Community Response Team that includes a licensed mental health clinician, a person with lived mental health experience and/or a behavioral health specialist.
+For those redirected calls, the District’s dispatchers typically send out a Community Response Team that includes a licensed mental health clinician, a person with lived mental health experience and/or a behavioral health specialist.

 Operators were given special training to help identify situations when the Community Response Teams, or CRT units, should be engaged and when an armed police response is necessary and appropriate, a spokeswoman for the D.C.
 Department of Behavioral Health told The Washington Times.